What ArgDigest Solves#

 What ArgDigest does not do#

 ArgDigest does not replace your domain model or make scientific decisions for your library.
+It cannot guess what a function taking **kwargs meant to accept, which is why that one case has to be declared while a closed signature is covered for free.
 It does not force a single package layout either, and it is not a substitute for thoughtful API design and testing.
 Its role is narrower and more practical: make argument handling coherent and maintainable.

 Typical value in scientific libraries#